 Winter Wreath DIY

 This wintery wreath is a great way to warm up your space after taking down your Christmas decor.
 It won’t cost you an arm and a leg to make either!
 This wreath cost me less than $20 to make, which is 1/3 of the cost to similar wreaths being sold online.
 Why are wreaths so expensive?
 I have a hard time paying full price for a decoration I could be potentially using outside.
-So let me help you create something beautiful for your home, for a lot less than what you can buy it for!
+So let me help you create something beautiful for your own home, for a lot less than what you can buy it for!

 Click here for the full Winter Wreath Tutorial